 Are there Non-White Snowdrops?

-As interest grows, snowdrops in other colors are in high demand and plant breeders who figure out how to produce true multi-colored snowdrops stand to make a lot of money.
+In spite of rumors to the contrary, it appears that not much has changed and snowdrops in other colors probably aren’t a “real thing” – at least not yet.
+As interest grows, snowdrops in other colors are in high demand, and plant breeders who figure out how to produce true multi-colored snowdrops stand to make a lot of money.
 The interest is so great, in fact, that enthusiasts have earned the moniker, “galanthophiles.”

 Snowdrops in Other Colors